-ENG 124- Introduction to Linguistics, Structure and Function of American English (3,3)
+ENG 124- Introduction to Linguistics, Structure and Function of (3,3)American English

 A college transfer course; consult the Transfer Center for more details.
+Prerequisite: ENG 101 with a grade of "C" or above

 Methods of linguistic analysis integrated with study of languages in general and American English in particular.
 Language levels as well as dialects are studied.
+Also offered as Honors.
 Sp

-ENG 202- Introduction to British Literature I (IAI: H3912) (3,3) A college transfer course; consult the Transfer Center for more details.
+ENG 202- Introduction to British Literature I (IAI: H3912) (3,3)A college transfer course; consult the Transfer Center for more details.

 Survey of literature movements from the Old English Period to the Enlightenment period of the 18th century, including Beowulf, Chaucer, Spenser, Shakespeare, Swift and Milton.
+Also offered as Honors.
 F, Sp

-ENG 203- Introduction to British Literature II (IAI: H3913) (3,3) A college transfer course: consult the Transfer Center for more details.
+ENG 203- Introduction to British Literature II (IAI: H3913) (3,3)A college transfer course; consult the Transfer Center for more details.

 Continuation of English 202.
 Survey of literature movements from the Romantic Period of the 18th century through the 20th century, including the major Romantic and Victorian writers as well as the modern short story writers.
+Also offered as Honors.
 F, Sp